getpopper/popper/docs/ci/popperci.md

 to get a list of supported systems).
 In the following, we show how to link github with some of the supported CI systems.

-### Travis CI
+### TravisCI

 For this, we need an account at [Travis CI](http://travis-ci.org).
-Assuming our Popperized repository is already on GitHub, we can enable it on the TravisCI so that it is continuously validated (see [here](https://docs.travis-ci.com/user/getting-started/) for a guide).
+Assuming our Popperized repository is already on GitHub, we can enable it on TravisCI so that it is continuously validated (see [here](https://docs.travis-ci.com/user/getting-started/) for a guide).
-Once the project is registered on Travis, we procceed to generate `.travis.yml` file:
+Once the project is registered on Travis, we proceed to generate a `.travis.yml` file:

 ```bash